 4. I can’t foster because I’m not married (or heterosexual or young or rich).

 If you foster through a public agency in the United States, they are legally prohibited from discriminating against you because of marital status, sexual orientation, or age.
-And while there may be financial requirements (you will need to show that your family’s income is sufficient to meet your families’ needs without relying on fostering as an income source), you certainly don’t have to be rich in order to foster.
+And while there may be financial requirements (you will need to show that your family’s income is sufficient to meet your families’ needs without relying on fostering as an income source), you certainly don’t have to be rich to foster.

 5. I can’t foster because I would get too attached.